 To open and close your garage door, there needs to be power.
 The power comes from your transmitter.
 Your transmitter runs on batteries.
 If its batteries have no juice, the transmitter can’t send signals to your garage system.

 To know this is the problem, it’s best to call a garage door repair professional to evaluate the transmitter.
-But if this is the issue, it’s a simple fix.
-A garage service can easily do this fix for you.
+But if this is the issue, it’s a simple fix: Either you can fix it yourself, or a professional garage service provider can easily replace your transmitter batteries for you.

 2. Your Photo Eye is Out of Alignment